 NOTE: ORA scores are entered on the Oregon Department of Education (ODE) District secure website at https://district.ode.state.or.us/apps/login/.

-Please contact Brad Lenhardt at ODE at brad.lenhardt@state.or.us with any questions
+Please contact Brad Lenhardt at ODE at brad.lenhardt@state.or.us with any questions.

 References